Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 ### 7BIT Key Features:

-- **Retro-Themed Design**: Unique visual style that stands out from other casino sites in Canada
+- **Retro-Themed Design**: Unique visual style that stands out from other casino in Canada
 - **Extensive Library**: Over 7,000 games from 60+ providers
 - **Weekly Tournaments**: Regular competitions with prize pools up to $50,000
 - **Cashback Program**: Up to 20% weekly cashback on losses